JvanKatwijk/sdr-j-fm/README.md

 for SDRplay devices, the "old" 2.13 library will not be accessible.
 (Note that in the most  recent versions of the SDRplay drivers the biasT selectors seem to work.)

-You can choose  one of two "skin"s using a command line parameter Choose -A for the one, and -B for the other skin.
-Of course the setting is maintained between program invocations.
-Since the setting is kept in the "ini" file, you can edit the "ini" file (file ".jsdr-fm.ini"  in the user's home directory (folder)).

 ------------------------------------------------------------------------
 Buiding an executable